learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 #Your code here
 ```

-##  5 Worst HR Seasons With at Least 100 Games Played
+##  Five Worst HR Seasons With at Least 100 Games Played
 Above you saw that Babe Ruth hit 0 home runs in his first year when he played only five games.
 To avoid this and other extreme  outliers, first filter the data to those years in which Ruth played in at least 100 games.
 Then, select all of the columns for the 5 worst seasons, in terms of the number of home runs, where he played over 100 games.